 Process permission #

 There is a special kind of permission – permission derived from the process.
 When you are an actor in the process, you must be able to edit and save the document.
-Therefore by default, when you do something in the process (you are one of the process actors) system gives you permission.
+Therefore by default, when you do something in the process (you are one of the process actors) system adds you permission.
 When your step in the process is over, the system does not take away your privileges but changes them to read only so you can read the document but you cannot change it anymore.

 Changing permission #